 In the midterm elections, many candidates ran on more aggressive enforcement of consumer laws.
 In Colorado, Michigan, Nevada and Wisconsin, Democrats won attorney general offices.
 However consumer protection concerns are a bipartisan issue with Republican AGs toughening their stance on consumer protection issues.

 As a result, many states are bolstering their efforts to protect their citizens by creating “mini-CFPBs.”
 For example, Maryland, Massachusetts, Pennsylvania, New Jersey and Delaware have all created state consumer protection units within their offices.
 Further, the appointment of Paul R. Rodriquez as Director of the New Jersey Division of Consumer Affairs fulfilled NJ Governor Murphy’s promise to create a “state-level CFPB.”
-According to New Jersey AG Gurbir Grewal, who will be speaking at COMPLY2019 on May 14, “as the federal government abandons its responsibility to protect consumers from financial fraudsters, it is more important than ever that New Jersey picks up the mantle to protect its own residents. ...from fraud and professional misconduct in the marketplace.”
+According to New Jersey AG Gurbir Grewal, “as the federal government abandons its responsibility to protect consumers from financial fraudsters, it is more important than ever that New Jersey picks up the mantle to protect its own residents. ...from fraud and professional misconduct in the marketplace.”

 Consumer finance remains one of the most significant agendas on State AGs’ list as increased scrutiny falls on areas such as credit scoring, online lending and payment processing.